 Required IAM policy

 To ensure that IP Fabric can retrieve all the required data to model the AWS networks, a series of specific policies are required to be applied to the user account or role used for the API key.
-This file contains a JSON description of the required IAM policies.
+IAM-policy-IPF_6.4.json contains a JSON description of the required IAM policies.

 IP Fabric enables you to add AssumeRole targets to AWS API configuration.
 AssumeRole is typically used for delegating access to additional resources / account in AWS.
 IP Fabric will iterate through all listed ARNs, call

 AssumeRole against those, and do discovery on resources which became accessible.

 It returns a set of temporary access credentials that can be used to access AWS resources that original account might not normally have access to.
 For more information about AssumeRole see AssumeRole - AWS Security Token Service.